Director, Writer, Producer [Ngāti Pikiao, Ngāi Te Rangi]

-A passionate advocate for Māori creative control, late director Merata Mita (1942 — 2010) documented some of the most controversial events of Aotearoa’s last fifty years.
-Mita’s work includes Patu!, a documentary on the 1981 Springbok tour.
-Her 1988 drama Mauri remains only the second fiction feature directed by a Māori woman as director.
+A passionate advocate for Māori creative control, director Merata Mita (1942 — 2010) chronicled landmark moments of protest and division in Aotearoa.
+Her work included Patu!, a documentary on the 1981 Springbok tour, and Mauri (1988), only the second feature to have a Māori woman as director.
 She features in documentaries Merata: How Mum Decolonised the Screen and Merata Mita - Making Waves.

-Taika Waititi's blockbuster second feature revolves around an imaginative 11-year-old East Coast boy trying to make sense of his world — and the return of his just-out-of-jail father (played by Waititi).
-Intended as a "painful comedy of growing up", Boy was inspired by his Oscar-nominated short Two Cars, One Night and mixes poignancy with trademark whimsy and visual inventiveness.
+Taika Waititi's blockbuster second movie revolves around an imaginative 11-year-old East Coast boy (James Rolleston) trying to make sense of his world — and the return of his just-out-of-jail father (Waititi).
+Intended as a "painful comedy of growing up", Boy mixes poignancy with trademark whimsy and visual inventiveness.
 The film was shot in the Bay of Plenty area where Waititi partly grew up.
-Boy won Grand Prize in its section at the 2010 Berlin Film Festival, and within a month of its March 2010 release, had become the most successful Kiwi comedy released on its home soil (at least until the arrival of Waititi's 2016 hit Hunt for the Wilderpeople).
+A winner in its section at the 2010 Berlin Film Festival, Boy soon became the most successful local release on its home soil (at least until the arrival of Waititi's 2016 hit Hunt for the Wilderpeople).

-Merata Mita’s Patu! is a startling documentary record of the mass civil disobedience that took place throughout New Zealand during the winter of 1981, in protest against a South African rugby tour.
-Testament to the courage and faith of both the marchers and a large team of filmmakers, the feature-length documentary is a landmark in New Zealand's film history.
+Merata Mita’s Patu! is a startling record of the mass civil disobedience that took place throughout New Zealand during the winter of 1981, in protest against a South African rugby tour.
+Testament to the courage and faith of both the marchers and a large team of filmmakers, the feature-length documentary is a landmark in Aotearoa's film history.
 It staunchly contradicts claims by author Gordon McLauchlan a couple of years earlier that New Zealanders were "a passionless people".

 It's the 1870s, and Māori leader Te Wheke (Anzac Wallace) is fed up by brutal land grabs.
 He leads a bloody rebellion against the colonial Government, provoking threatened frontiersmen, disgruntled natives, lusty wahine, bible-bashing priests, and kupapa alike to consider the nature of ‘utu’ (retribution).
 Legendary New Yorker critic Pauline Kael raved about Geoff Murphy’s ambitious follow up to Goodbye Pork Pie: “[He] has an instinct for popular entertainment.
 He has a deracinated kind of hip lyricism.
 And they fuse quite miraculously in this epic ...”

-With a stellar cast, including Jim Moriarty, Merata Mita and Billy T James (as a Marxist) and, in his acting debut, Zac Wallace (star of Utu).
-The Protesters explores issues surrounding race and land ownership in NZ in the aftermath of the Springbok Tour and occupation of Bastion Point.
-A group of Māori and Pākehā protestors occupy ancestral land that the government is trying to sell.
-As they wait for the police to turn up they debate whether to go quietly or respond with violence.
-Though some wounds are healed, The Protesters ends on a note of division and uncertainly, gauging the contemporary climate.
+The powerhouse, largely Māori cast of this teleplay includes Jim Moriarty, Merata Mita, Billy T James (as a Marxist) and, in his acting debut, Zac Wallace (star of Utu).
+The Protesters explores issues involving race and land ownership in the aftermath of the Springbok Tour and Bastion Point.
+A group of Māori and Pākehā protestors occupy ancestral land that the government wants to sell.
+While waiting for the police to arrive, they debate whether to go quietly or respond with violence.
+Though some wounds are healed, The Protesters ends on a note of division, reflecting the era it was made in.

-This documentary sees director Gaylene Preston go behind the scenes during the making of Geoff Murphy's Utu — his ambitious 'puha western' set during the 1870s land wars.
+For this documentary director Gaylene Preston goes behind the scenes during the making of Geoff Murphy's Utu — his ambitious 'puha western' set during the 1870s land wars.
 “It’s like football innit?
-You set up the event and cover it…” says Murphy, preparing to shoot a battle scene.
-In this excerpt, the film’s insistence on cultural respect is conveyed: Merata Mita discusses the beauty of ta moko as Anzac Wallace is transformed into Te Wheke in the make-up chair, and Martyn Sanderson reflects on having his head remade to be blown off: “What’s the time Mr Wolf?”.
+You set up the event and cover it…” says Murphy, as he prepares to shoot a battle scene.
+In this excerpt, the film’s insistence on cultural respect is conveyed: Merata Mita discusses the beauty of ta moko as star Anzac Wallace is transformed into Te Wheke in the makeup chair, and Martyn Sanderson reflects on having his head remade to be blown off: “What’s the time Mr Wolf?”.

 One of those Blighters began life as a doco on Taranaki novelist Ronald Hugh Morrieson, but after interviews with many who knew him, morphed into something more offbeat: a semi-fictionalised tale of Morrieson’s mates reminiscing about his departure, interwoven with highlights from his tales of drunkards and con artists.
 The dramatisations are from his four novels - all became movies - plus one posthumously published short story.
 Amidst a cast packed to the rafters with carousing Kiwi screen legends, fellow multi-talented muso Bruno Lawrence plays Morrieson.

-Regular Māori programmes started on Television New Zealand in 1980 with Koha, a weekly, 30-min programme broadcast in English.
+Regular Māori programmes started on Television New Zealand in 1980 with Koha, a weekly, 30 minute programme broadcast in English.
 It explored everything from social problems, tribal history, natural history, about weaponry, to the preparation of food, canoe history, carvings and their meanings, language and how it changed through time.
-It was a window into te ao Māori for Pākekā, and it provided a link to urban Māori estranged from their culture.
-It was the first regular Māori programme which was shown in prime time.
+It was a window into te ao Māori for Pākekā, and provided a link to urban Māori estranged from their culture.
+It was the first regular Māori programme to be shown in prime time.